katrinajaneczko/vegan/README.md

 Oh, and I also made the little carrot logo with Google Drawings!

 # How It Works
-When a user uploads an image to the form on barcodeupload.html, it is first retrieved and read into stirng data, which is converted to a numpy array.
+When a user uploads an image to the form on barcodeupload.html, it is first retrieved and read into string data, which is converted to a numpy array.
 Using cv2, this is converted to a an image that OpenCV can read and decode.
 The modify() function takes the uploaded image and decoded object and finds the points of the rectangle formed by the barcode,